InagakiToshiyuki/demo.abci.ai-staging/en_how_to_use_custom.md

 <br /><br />

-### Payment to ABCI Fees
+### Paying ABCI Fees
 {: .h3 }

 <div class="bubble">
-<h4 class="h4">Usage Fee Payment Request Form will be sent to the ABCI User Representative by post from Keisan-Kagaku Inc., an authorized payment agency for AIST's ABCI.</h4>
+<h4 class="h4">A Usage Fee Payment Request Form will be sent to the ABCI User Representative by post from Keisan-Kagaku Inc., an authorized payment agency for AIST's ABCI.</h4>
 </div>
 <div align="center"><img src="../../img/how_to_use/d_arrow.gif" /></div>